Wojcik Law Firm

 When employers fail to take appropriate measures to protect their workers from harm, workers can make a claim for compensation in respect of the injuries that they have suffered, so whether you have been hurt as a result of inadequate training, unsafe equipment or poor health and safety practices, you are entitled to receive financial recompense for your suffering.
 In Illinois, if you are a worker injured in an accident that arises out of your employment, and in the course of your employment, you may have a compensable claim.

-There are several kinds of workers' compensation claim.
+There are several types of State of Illinois workers' compensation claims.
 These include:

 ● PTD – Permanent Total Disability Awards